curious-toad/jeneo/_events/_defaults.md

 categories:
 google_map_embed_code _text:
 _comments:
+  title: Add a title for the event.
+  introduction_text: Add a short introduction.
+This appears in larger text on the event listing and as the synopsis on the events homepage. .
+  header_image: Add an image for the event.
+  start_date_datetime: Select the start date and time for the event.
-  end_date: If the event spans multiple days, add the end date and time.
+  end_date_datetime: If the event spans multiple days, add the end date and time.
 (If single day leave blank.)
+  price_number: Add price in GBP.
+If event is free enter 0.
+  event_link: Add the event for booking tickets (or registering interest, etc).
+  venue: Add where the event is being held e.g.ExCel.
+Displays in the event summaries.
+  town: Add town or city where the event is being held e.g. London.
+Displays in the event summaries.
+  location_text: Add the full address where the event is being held, as found on Google Maps e.g. Excel, One Western Gateway, Royal Victoria Dock, London, XGL E16 1XL.
+Displays above the embedded Google Map.
+  category:
+  google_map_embed_code _text: Paste the full embed code from Google Maps.
 _options:
   layout:
     hidden: true